 MAJOR ADMINISTRATOR Director, DESE Project ACCESS

-The Autism Resource Specialist is responsible for assisting professional education staff and other related service providers in planning evaluations of children demonstrating Autism Spectrum Disorder behaviors and identifying, developing, and/or referring curricula, materials, and equipment appropriate for students with Autism Spectrum Disorders.
+The Autism Resource Specialist is responsible for assisting professional education staff and other related service providers in observing children demonstrating Autism Spectrum Disorder behaviors and identifying, developing, and/or referring curricula, materials, and equipment appropriate for students with Autism Spectrum Disorder.
 The Autism Resource Specialist assists in identifying and implementing appropriate behavior management and communication systems and occasionally will demonstrate evaluation and teaching procedures on-site in the classroom.
 The Autism Resource Specialist develops multimedia materials and plans, coordinates, and conducts in-service training workshops.
-The Autism Resource Specialist may assist professional education staff in evaluating educational materials (e.g., texts and student-use materials) and assessment instruments, and assists in advising on the selection of those materials and instruments appropriate for public schools.
+The Autism Resource Specialist may assist professional education staff in evaluating educational materials (e.g., texts and student-use materials) as well as assessment instruments, and assists in advising on the selection of those materials and instruments appropriate for public schools.

 MINIMUM ACCEPTABLE QUALIFICATIONS